codess-aus/DP-200/README.md

 You should not monitor the sync process with the Get-AzSqlDatabaseFailoverGroup cmdlet and verify that its ReplicationState is equal to O. Status O ("SEEDING") indicates that the secondary database is not yet seeded and that is why attempts to failover will fail.

 You should not execute the Switch-AzSqlDatabaseFailoverGroup cmdlet by using the failover group's read-write listener endpoint.
 This endpoint represents the primary database server, while this cmdlet should be executed against a secondary database server (represented by the failover group's read-only listener endpoint).

+You should use Azure SQL Data Sync.
+Data Sync is a service that lets you synchronize data across multiple Azure SQL Databases and on-premises SQL Server instances bi-directionally.

+You should not use Azure SQL active geo-replication.
+Active geo-replication is a disaster recovery solution for Azure SQL Database that allows replicating a database to another Azure region.
+The synchronization direction is only from the master to the replica database, and you only have read access to the replica database.

+You should not use DMA.
+DMA is an assessment tool for migrating SQL Server instances to Azure SQL Database.
+It evaluates incompatibilities and recommends performance improvements for the target database.

+You should not use Azure Database Migration Service.
+This is a fully managed service to migrate multiple database sources to Azure with minimal downtime.
+It does not support bi-directional synchronization or migration.